Wesley Baker: Execution

-He was not asked by prison officials if he had a final statement.
-His lawyers said that he had made his peace and expressed remorse for what he had done.
-Jennifer McMenamin, a reporter for the Baltimore Sun who witnessed the execution, said that Baker showed little reaction during the injection of the lethal doses of chemicals.
+Baker was not asked by prison officials if he had a final statement.
+His lawyers said he had made his peace and expressed remorse for what he had done.
+Jennifer McMenamin, a reporter for the Baltimore Sun who witnessed the execution, said Baker did not show much reaction during the injection of the lethal doses of chemicals.
 His breathing did become more rapid and loud, with a gasping and sucking nature.

-Unlike other U.S. states, Maryland does not offer the condemned a special last meal; instead the prisoner receives whatever is on the menu the day of their death.
-The Department of Corrections said that Baker's last meal consisted of breaded fish, pasta marinara, green beans, orange fruit punch, bread, and milk.
+Unlike other U.S. states, Maryland did not offer the condemned a special last meal; instead prisoners set to be executed received whatever was on the menu the day of their death.
+Baker's last meal consisted of breaded fish, pasta marinara, green beans, orange fruit punch, bread, and milk.

 Maryland abolished the death penalty in 2013.
 On December 31, 2014, Gov. Martin O'Malley commuted the sentences of the final four condemned inmates to life imprisonment, making Baker's execution the last execution in the state of Maryland.